CloudLabs-Samples/EduLabs/Challengelabs/AZ104/demo/demo.md

 **At the end of the challenge you should be able to:**

-Task 1: Establish the communication between the two windows virtual machines deployed in different virtual networks present in regions East US and West US.
+Task 1: Create two windows virtual machines and establish the communication between them.
+The VM's should be deployed in different virtual networks.

 Task 2: Create two windows virtual machines and distribute the incoming traffic among the virtual machines with outbound Internet access.

 ## Skills tested:
 Azure networking

+## Lab Validation

+Click on Validate from the **Lab Validation** tab to check if you have completed the challenge successfully.